Here’s one of my favorite ways to spike color:

 Using accessories to add color is a great idea.
 Scarves, bags, etc. all work well.

-If you’re trying to become more colorful overall, I’d suggest using other colors as neutrals – navy, olive green, and tan can all look wonderful while still remaining neutral and versatile.posted almost 4 years ago
+If you’re trying to become more colorful overall, I’d suggest using other colors as neutrals – navy, olive green, and tan can all look wonderful while still remaining neutral and versatile.posted over 4 years ago